algo-mart/kibou-registry/README.md

 # Backend Project for Admin Interface (Java)

-This project is the Java-based backend component of the Admin Interface, which provides RESTful API endpoints for managing participants, recording attendance, processing daily payments, and generating summary reports.
+This project is the Java-based backend component of the Admin Interface, which provides RESTful API endpoints for managing user, recording attendance, processing daily payments, and generating summary reports.

 ## Getting Started